below, a simple exercise and ceremony of ‘re-membering’ for you…

 when you engage self-inquiry like ‘why do I serve?’ you encounter your own origin story – that led you onto the path of service you’re walking today in your profession.

 there is power and grace in understanding and naming your origin story.

-your life experiences, from the seemingly ‘small’ ones to easily-recognized and immense events, crafted you into the brilliant, flawed, gifted wonder you are today as a helper, teacher, leader, or healer.
+your life experiences, from the seemingly ‘small’ ones to easy-to-recognize formative events, crafted you into the brilliant, flawed, gifted wonder you are today as a helper, teacher, leader, or healer.

-the work you do in the world – a direct result of your origin story – ripples out to the people you serve. beyond them, there are countless others your work touches who you’ll never meet: their families, friends, loved ones, and everyone they go on to offer their love, skill and care to.
+the work you do in the world – a direct result of your origin story – ripples out to the people you serve. beyond the people you work with directly, there are countless others your work touches who you’ll never meet: their families, friends, loved ones, and everyone they go on to offer their love, skill and care to.

-exploring your own origin story is vital, because it helps you recognize larger patterns that shaped you, and sheds light on whether you’re still in alignment with what matters to you all these years or decades into your call to service. the more you understand yourself, the more you’re able to move with grace and skill in the current chapter of your life, and the stronger service you can offer.
+exploring your own origin story is strong and helpful, because it helps you recognize larger patterns that shaped you, and sheds light on whether you’re still in alignment with what matters to you all these years or decades into your call to service. the more you understand yourself and your unfolding path, the more you’re able to move with grace and skill in the current chapter of your life, and the stronger service you can offer.

 it’s also refreshing and centering to be able to remember ‘why you do what you do’ in times where you feel compassion fatigue, burnout, or overwhelm, so you can come back to your own heart.

 there will be countless ‘activation points’ in your life’s narrative that gently (or not-so-gently) herded you onto the path you’re on now. probably too many to consciously remember, but there are important stars shining brightly in your own sky of lived experience that can help you in your understanding today.